 The evidence is a bit thin, but researchers have found a link between electrolytes and thyroid health.
 For instance, in a sample of 9,052 emergency room patients, those with hypothyroidism (low thyroid hormones) were more likely to suffer from hyponatremia and hypokalemia (low potassium) than chance would predict.

 To be clear, this correlation doesn’t prove causation.
 Some other factor (underlying illness, lifestyle factor, or stress) could be driving the low thyroid.

 But the best known connection between electrolytes and thyroid health is indirect: The consumption of iodine through iodized salt.

 Iodine is a mineral needed to produce thyroid hormones, and it’s hard to find in the Standard American Diet.
 As a bandaid to this problem, iodine was added to table salt.
 Presto—iodine is now on every table in America.

 But believe me: You don’t want to be eating iodized, refined salt.

 First of all, the actual iodine content of this salt, research has shown, is unpredictable.
 You may be getting very little iodine.
 You’re better off consuming kelp or taking an iodine supplement.

 More importantly, table salt is full of toxic anti-caking agents like sodium aluminosilicate.
 Sodium aluminosilicate, by the way, contains aluminum, a potent neurotoxin.
 No thank you.

-That’s why I use sodium chloride in LMNT Recharge, my electrolyte drink mix.
+That’s why I use sodium chloride in LMNT, my electrolyte drink mix.
 I don’t want you (or anyone) consuming that crap.

 #6: Antidiuretic hormone (ADH)